offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 int **a { &x }; // a points to x, which points to w (a pointer to a pointer to an int)
 ```

-As shown in the example above, it's perfectly valid to use the deference operator on the left-side of the equals.
+As shown in the example above, it's perfectly valid to use the dereference operator on the left-side of the equals.
 It defines where the result of the right side should go.

 ```c++
 int w {5};